php-dev-br/laravel-doc-pt-br/database-testing.md

 <a name="creating-models"></a>
 ### Creating Models

-Once you have defined your factories, you may use the global `factory` function in your feature tests or seed files to generate model instances.
+Once you have defined your factories, you may use the global `factory` function in your tests or seed files to generate model instances.
 So, let's take a look at a few examples of creating models.
 First, we'll use the `make` method to create models but not save them to the database:

     public function testDatabase()
     {